James Mitchell

 - Lake Paddling: Explore hidden coves and quiet inlets

-- Guided Tours: Learn about local ecology with experienced guides
+- Guided Tours: Learn local ecology with experienced guides

-- Rentals Available: Multiple outfitters offer equipment and shuttle services
+- Rentals Available: Multiple outfitters offer equipment and shuttles

 Fishing Adventures

-- Trout Fishing: Rainbow and brown trout in the Mountain Fork River (year-round stocked)
+- Trout Fishing: Rainbow and brown trout (year-round stocked)

-- Bass Fishing: Largemouth and smallmouth bass in Broken Bow Lake
+- Bass Fishing: Largemouth and smallmouth in the lake

-- Fly Fishing: Excellent fly fishing conditions with trophy-sized catches
+- Fly Fishing: Excellent conditions with trophy catches

-- Guided Trips: Local guides available for beginners and experts
+- Guided Trips: Local guides for beginners and experts

 Wildlife Spotting

-- White-tailed Deer: Commonly seen at dawn and dusk
+- White-tailed Deer: Common at dawn and dusk

 Swimming & Beach Activities